 “The incarnation between the giver and the receiver is what gives me and a lot of people the ability to move forward under stress,” she said.
 “It’s recognizing that the whole exchange is filled with the Holy Spirit so I don’t have to fix this situation.
 God is in charge of this situation.
 I need to be open to being a vessel of service, and faith is what makes it possible to find that steady presence that a person who has been through trauma really needs to feel from another human.
 Offering that steady presence is offering the incarnation.”

-All Saints’ offers support to any churches wishing to start refugee ministries, while directly supporting 25 Afghani families and more than 60 refugee families from other countries.
+All Saints’ offers support to any churches wishing to start refugee ministries, while directly supporting 60 families from the Middle East, East and Central Africa, Latin America, Burma and Nepal including new arrival families in partnership with the refugee agency, Inspiritus.
 It is the only parish in the diocese offering this level of support to this many refugees.
 Its current goal is recruiting 50 to 75 volunteers to each perform three “acts of resettlement” within six months for a refugee family.

 “An act of resettlement might be taking your family to the grocery store, going to the zoo so their kids can have fun, helping them set up bank accounts, helping them learn how to use MARTA,” said Merchant, explaining that volunteers receive brief online training, and an experienced volunteer will make the introduction to the refugee family.